 When Shopping for a Loan, Should I Look at Interest Rate, APR, or Both?

-The benefit of the APR is that it can give you a more apples-to-apples comparison of loan costs.
+Whenever available, you’ll want to look at the APR of a student loan, since this number allows a more apples-to-apples comparison of loan costs.
 If you just compare straight interest rates, you can miss the big picture in terms of the total cost of the loan.
 Sometimes those additional fees can make a big impact.

 The Takeaway